Understanding Your HECS-HELP Debt

 HECS-HELP is a financial assistance program provided by the Australian Government.
 It offers eligible students a combination of a loan and a discount on their student contribution amounts.
 If you're eligible, the government will pay your course fees directly to your educational institution under the HECS-HELP scheme.

 Repayments are made through the Australian taxation system once your income exceeds a certain threshold.
-For the 2023 – 24 financial year, this threshold is $51,550, and for 2024 – 25, it's $54,435.
+For the 2024-25 financial year, this threshold is $54,435, and for 2025-26, the threshold is currently $56,156.
+However, if the proposed changes are made to the HECS-HELP and Study and Training Loan repayment system, this threshold will increase to $67,000.
+In addition to the increase in the repayment threshold, under the proposed changes, from the 2026 year compulsory repayments will only be calculated on the income above the threshold.
 You can also make voluntary repayments at any time, regardless of your income.

 A HECS-HELP debt is incurred immediately after the census date for any university course you've chosen to receive HELP assistance for.